-A. The PERS Bubble is an internal reference which describes employees retiring mid-school year (between December 1 - June 1) and receiving their PERS retirement benefit and PPS paycheck concurrently while working through the end of their work year.
+A. The PERS Bubble is an internal reference which describes employees retiring mid-school year (between December 1 - June 1) and receiving their PERS retirement benefit and PPS paycheck concurrently.

 8. Q. What are the rules regarding retiring and reemployment under the PERS Bubble?